earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/clean-code-get-help/2017-01-25-R02-getting-help-r.md

 ---
 layout: single
-title: "Get Help with R - data science for scientists 101"
+title: "Get help with R - data science for scientists 101"
 excerpt: "This tutorial covers ways to get help when you are not sure how to perform a task in R. "
 authors: ['Data Carpentry', 'Leah Wasser']
 category: [courses]
 class-lesson: ['write-clean-code']
 permalink: /courses/earth-analytics/time-series-data/ways-to-get-help-with-R/
-nav-title: 'About R / Getting Help'
+nav-title: 'About R / get help'
 dateCreated: 2016-12-13
-modified: '2017-08-29'
+modified: '2017-08-30'
 week: 2
 sidebar:
   nav: